codewizard13/ehw-cheatsheets/how-to/unsorted/gsheets-red-triangle.md

 If no red triangle appears here, the original validation is correct and the problem is limited to the original column's formatting or error state.

+---

+## 🚩 Real-World Scenario: Complex Workbook Named Range Conflict

+### ✅ Situation

+You manage a complex Google Sheets workbook with named ranges and data validation, tracking version history and system changes.
+After copying tabs from a source workbook to a destination workbook (which already had similarly named tabs), a dropdown validation using a named range `LogCats` began rejecting valid inputs.

 ***

+### ⚠️ Obstacle

+- Validation rejected valid inputs with “Reject input” error.
+- Red triangles persisted despite reapplying validation rules.
+- Broken named ranges (`#REF!`) existed in the workbook.
+- Issue was limited to specific tabs, indicating scope-specific conflicts.
+- Rebuilding the whole system was not feasible due to complexity.

+***

+### 🔧 Action Taken

+- Deleted all broken named ranges with `#REF!` errors to clear hidden conflicts.
+- Verified `LogCats` named range was valid and contained clean values.
+- Reapplied data validation referencing the named range.
+- Switched validation mode to “Show warning” in a new column to test behavior.
+- After successful test, reverted to “Reject input” which then worked correctly.
+- Diagnosed issue as hidden metadata/cache conflict from copying tabs with overlapping names.

+***

+### 🚀 Result

+- Data validation works as expected with strict enforcement.
+- Maintained workbook structure without rebuilding.
+- Identified a Google Sheets internal bug with metadata/cache handling post-copy.
+- Developed a reliable workaround for future incidents.
+- Reinforced best practices around copying sheets with named ranges.

+---

 ## ✅ Summary of the No-Rebuild Fix